SwiftUI List

 • Text(item.name): For each item in the array, a Text view is used to display the name property of the struct.

-Using Classes with List
+Code Snippet using Classes with List

-Similarly, you can use a class with the `Identifiable` protocol for more complex data models.
+Similarly, you can use a class with the Identifiable protocol for more complex data models.

 Swift